CCFNUM/RastClipper/README.md

 ### Return value

+An `IntersectionResult` containing:

-A `std::vector<double>` of size `clips.size()`.
-Each entry is the fraction of the subject's rasterized interior area covered by the corresponding clip polygon.
+- **`fractions`** — a `std::vector<double>` of size `clips.size()`.
+Each
+  entry is the fraction of the subject's rasterized interior area covered by the corresponding clip polygon.
 Values are in [0, 1].
 When clips do not overlap, they sum to at most 1.0.
 When clips *do* overlap, earlier clips (lower index) take priority in the depth buffer; the later clip only gets pixels that the earlier one did not already claim.

+- **`centroids`** — a `std::vector<PointD>` of size `clips.size()`.
+Each
+  entry is the pixel-weighted centroid of the overlap region between the subject and the corresponding clip polygon, expressed in the original input coordinate system.
+If a clip has zero overlap (fraction = 0), its centroid is `{0, 0}`.

 ## Building